Search

 Throughout our Cover Crop Corner series, a common denominator has shown up in all the producers that we’ve featured – the use of on farm trials to optimize cover crop performance and ensure successful integration into broad practice.

-While this will look different for everyone, whether it be a produce farmer in Georgia, beef stocker operator in Kansas or a corn farmer in Minnesota – or a divide as simple as the neighbor’s fence – there are a few do’s and don’ts for everyone to keep in mind when setting up their own trials.
+While this will look different for everyone, whether it be a produce farmer in Georgia, a beef stocker operator in Kansas or a corn farmer in Minnesota – or a divide as simple as the neighbor’s fence – there are a few do’s and don’ts for everyone to keep in mind when setting up their own trials.

 KEEP IT SIMPLE AND SCALABLE